0swag/vxgrab/README.md

 > [!IMPORTANT]
 > This is considered scraping.
-> VXUG do not like this.
+> VXUG do not like this, you can just use the torrents they provide.
 > Be considerate with your data usage.

 This is a script that will download from VX-UG, specifically, everything in the section you linked to.